JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

 - In v2 I could have avoided writing variables, but I felt it would be easier to read and mantain; In v3 variable names aren't even possible, lines feel too long, but at the same time there is a lot going on on a few lines of code.
 - This feels truly different than anything I have donde before and closer to whatever functional code I see.
 - Unit tests keep the same issue about `IsT0`.
+But I changed one of the unit tests to get a feeling of how would it lookt like with the switch.

 # v4: v3 with no custom types
 I want to try to implement it without the custom types, just returning a OneOf of several options.